FAC-73/kay-davis-portfolio/README.md

 ## Contributing

 #### Updating HTML content
-1. Follow the semantic HTML element layout as defined in index.html, Portfolio.html and Contact.html <br>
+1. Follow the semantic HTML element layout as defined in index.html, Portfolio.html and Contact.html<br><br>
-Update bio information in the container-lead block. <br><br>
+2. Update bio information in the container-lead block. <br><br>
-2. For the looping animated background image follow the steps outlined above.
+3. For the looping animated background image follow the steps outlined above.
 Ensure to include a aria-label within the span element within each list item, the role 'img' has been included to ensure that screenreaders are able to provide descriptions for the background images. <br><br>
-3. When adding new image tiles to the portfolio sections provide a project name, optional short description and link within the p tag.
+4. When adding new image tiles to the portfolio sections provide a project name, optional short description and link within the p tag.
 Image tiles for projects include the ARIA role group.
 Tab focus follows logical numerical ordering from top to bottom, left to right. <br><br>
-4. If adding a new section in the portfolio page include a H1 title and add a date range for the grouping for easier scanability.
+5. If adding a new section in the portfolio page include a H1 title and add a date range for the grouping for easier scanability.

 #### Updating CSS
-1. For main style references use style.css, some CSS is not overiding Bootstrap's CSS<br>
+1. For main style references use style.css, some CSS is not overiding Bootstrap's CSS<br><br>
-2. In style.css, styles are grouped by type and components i.e. Buttons, Typography, Nav, Footer etc.<br>
+2. In style.css, styles are grouped by type and components i.e. Buttons, Typography, Nav, Footer etc.<br><br>
-3. Animation.css includes all the css for the looping image background on the homepage<br>
+3. Animation.css includes all the css for the looping image background on the homepage<<br><br>
 4. CSS styles use semantic classes where possible to limit the need to reference classes within tags.